Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/deploy-embedded-agents.md

 ```

 A browser will automatically open.
-Enter your valid credentials (email address and password).
+Enter your valid credentials (email address / password).
 Once the *Authorization Successful* message is displayed, go back to Axway CLI.

 If you are a member of multiple Amplify organizations, you may have to choose an organization.